INFANT PROGRAM (9-18 months)

 CASA (PRESCHOOL) (2 1/2 years to 6 years)

-(10-month program; summer camp available at an additional cost) The preschool classroom at Montessori Mantra is set up to help meet the needs of the preschool child.
+The Casa (preschool) classroom at Montessori Mantra is set up to help meet the needs of the preschool child.
 The classroom will help foster a social climate of mutual caring and respect with ample opportunities for cooperation, collaboration and social interaction.
 The Montessori environment invites the child to be an active sensorial explorer.
 The keys to knowledge are offered through scientifically designed materials.
 Activities are chosen freely and repeated frequently according to the child’s developmental needs in the preschool room.
 For example, you may have a three year old washing while a four year old is composing words and phrases with letters (known as the movable alphabet) and a five year old is performing multiplication using a specially designed set of beads.
 Through working in the prepared environment, the child develops the skills needed for lifelong learning, concentration, independent thinking, and problem solving.
-He/she also develops a solid understanding of his/her social, emotional, physical, and cognitive needs.
+They also develop a solid understanding of their social, emotional, physical, and cognitive needs.

 Practical Life Activities

 Activities of this area of the curriculum help the child develop concentration, confidence and independence.
-The child is introduced to activities that will refine her fine motor skills and eye-hand co-ordination along with helping her to be competent in looking after herself and the environment around her.
+The children are introduced to activities that will refine their fine motor skills and eye-hand co-ordination along with helping her to be competent in looking after their and the environment.

 The main focus of sensorial activities is to help the child sort out the varied impressions given by the senses.
 These activities are designed to develop order, broaden and refine sense perception through scientifically developed sensorial apparatus.